ether-edge/ether-edge/docs/docs/operate/deploy/staking/unstake.md

 ## Withdraw

 Once you have successfully unstaked, you will need to withdraw your unstaked tokens from the Edge-powered chain to the rootchain.
-To do so, use the `polygon-edge polybft withdraw-child` command.
+To do so, use the `ether-edge polybft withdraw-child` command.

 <details>
 <summary>Flags ↓</summary>